hsavit1/Objective-C-Design-Patterns/README.md

 2. **Factory Method**: Unilke what we have seen from the Prototype Pattern, the Factory method is a creation pattern that doesn't use a copy method to create the same type of object.
 Rather, it uses a method that decides what type of object to create.
 In the Factory method, there are 2 abstractions to make: the _factory_ is the creator and the "_producer_" is the magic word needed for the factory to create somehting.

+#####So what _is_ a Factory method pattern?
+A factory method pattern is also called a virtual constructor.
+It's useful when a class can't anticipate the class of objects it must create and wants its subclasses to specify the objects it creates.
+In short, you define an **interface** for creating an object, but you let the _subclasses_ decide which class to instantiate.
+You are thus deferring isntantiation to the subclasses.

     ------